Clandestine Childhood: Production

-The film is based on director Benjamín Ávila's childhood; his mother was affiliated with the Montoneros and disappeared during the last military dictatorship.
+The film is based on director Benjamín Ávila's childhood in Argentina (1976-1983); his mother was affiliated with the Montoneros and disappeared during the last military dictatorship.
+Photographs from Ávila's real life are also used in the post-credits.
 The actors spent several days with former Montoneros, to understand both the sociopolitical context of the time and the daily life of Montoneros partisans.

 Natalia Oreiro took part in the film before getting pregnant.
 She found that portraying the character was a difficult task, as the director wanted her to be both sweet and aggressive.
 Both Oreiro and co-star Ernesto Alterio criticized the tone of the film, pointing out that the parents exposed their children to situations that threatened their lives, and although the script does not explicitly condone the actions of the Montoneros, it is not critical of them, either.

 Natalia Oreiro is married to Ricardo Mollo, vocalist and lead guitar of the Rock band Divididos.
 Benjamín Ávila invited the band to provide the soundtrack if they liked the film.
 Although he does not appear on screen, Mollo played the guitar during a scene with Oreiro singing a song by the tango artist Enrique Santos Discépolo.

 Reception

+On Rotten Tomatoes the film has a 45% rating based on 11 reviews.

 The film was ranked as the 8th most seen film in Argentina at the premiere.
-As of September 2012, the film was sold to 20 countries.
+In September 2012, the film was sold to 20 countries.
+As of 2025, the film has had 18 wins and 22 nominations total.